djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 <!-- ### Solution.
 A minimal, composable operating system provides a uniform interface -->

 **Solution.** Thompson and Ritchie built Unix at Bell Labs between 1969 and 1971 <a href="#ref-RT74" id="ref-RT74-back">[RT74]</a>.
 Unix exposed a single interface instead of vendor-specific system calls.
 Programs ran as processes.
 The same read and write operations applied to files on disk, terminals, and devices.
 "Everything is a file" meant that one abstraction covered all I/O. The kernel implemented the interface in privileged mode and mediated access to hardware.
 Programs invoked it through system calls, so the kernel hid the details of any particular device.

+> Unix is simple.
+It just takes a genius to understand its simplicity.
+>
+> — <a href="https://www.goodreads.com/quotes/1292776-unix-is-basically-a-simple-operating-system-but-you-have" target="_blank" rel="noopener">Dennis Ritchie</a>

 That interface had two consequences.
 Software written to it could run on any machine running Unix, so organizations could change hardware without abandoning software.
 The abstraction also allowed an interpreted shell.
 Thompson added one that read command sequences from the terminal or from scripts and executed them.
 The shell turns command strings into system calls the same as any other process.
 Programmers could orchestrate tools with a short script instead of compiled software.
 For example, the following runs two compressions at once.
 A trailing `&` runs a command in the background so the next one starts right away.
 The shell's `wait` pauses until all background commands finish.